How USP is Supporting the Re-Establishment of Pharma Supply Chains

 Despite these obstacles, however, pharmaceutical companies have risen to the occasion and worked tirelessly to find solutions.
 By collaborating with suppliers, increasing production capacity, and implementing new distribution strategies, the industry has demonstrated resilience and resolve in the face of adversity.
 While the road ahead may still be uncertain, one thing is certain: pharmaceutical companies remain committed to ensuring patients have access to the medicines they need, whenever they need them.

-Steps taken by USP to help pharma companies get back on track
+Steps were taken by USP to help pharma companies get back on track

 In order to help pharmaceutical companies in their supply chain operations, USP has launched several initiatives.
 These include:

 - Providing technical assistance on regulatory and manufacturing issues

 - Implementing new safety protocols